dieg0sc/de_homework/week_5/hw_week5.md

     .csv('fhvhv_tripdata_2021-06.csv')
 ```

-Which did a pretty decent job at infering the dtypes:
+Which did a pretty decent job at infering the dtypes

 `df.printSchema()`